Zudest/KingdomDuels/content/rules.md

 title = 'Rules'
 +++

-> *Kingdom Duels aims to provide a similar experience to the Duelist Kingdom arc of the anime.
+> *Kingdom Duels aims to provide a similar experience to the Duelist Kingdom arc of the Yugioh anime.
 It follows the regular Yu-Gi-Oh! rules but with some differences.
 Players can agree to modify the rules (or even the cards) as much as they want (just like the writers did in the show!)
 Have fun!*

 ## 📄 Getting Started

+### 📝 About

+Kingdom Duels is a turn-based competitive card game that is normally played by 2 players.
+The main way to win at this game is to reduce your opponent's Life Points (LP) to 0.

 ### 🗺️ The Game Board